 More than 40,000 trekkers travel to Annapurna each year crossing through rhododendron forests, isolated hamlets, and mountain villages.

 Trekking for six to seven hours a day, the circuit goes around one of the world’s highest mountains while encountering temples, monasteries, and picturesque landscapes.
 The walk follows the Marsyangdi Valley to the north of the main Himalayan range.
 It then crosses a 5416m pass to descend into the upper Kali Gandaki Valley– a theatrical desert-like reflecting Tibetan style.
-During the walk, one passes through beautiful villages that are home to the indigenous Gurungs, Manangis and Thakalis people.
+During the walk, one passes through beautiful villages that are home to the indigenous Gurungs, Manangis, and Thakalis people.

-Despite being shorter than that of Mount Everest, the perils of Annapurna circuit cannot be overlooked with its high fatality rate, unpredictable climatic condition and difficult terrains.
+Despite being shorter than that of Mount Everest, the perils of the Annapurna circuit cannot be overlooked with its high fatality rate, unpredictable climatic conditions, and difficult terrains.
 Accessibility is also a major concern due to the presence of avalanches.
 But it is definitely a great experience for the adrenaline junkies!